jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter2/cells.md

 </TabItem>
 </Tabs>

-When React renders this component, Redwood will perform the `QUERY` and display the `Loading` component until a response is received.
+When React renders this component, Cedar will perform the `QUERY` and display the `Loading` component until a response is received.

 Once the query returns, it will display one of three states: